rh-mobb/documentation/content/docs/redhat/acm/submariner/rosa/rosa-submariner.md

 EOF
 ```

-* Check the submariner managedclusteraddons status in order to check if submariner is deployed correctly
+* Check the submariner status of `managedclusteraddons`  in order to check if submariner is deployed correctly

 ```sh
 kubectl get managedclusteraddon -A | grep submariner